 - Add chopped purple cabbage into the bowl on your scale until the scale reads 500 grams.

 - Add the shredded beets to the bowl of shredded cabbage until the scale reads 600 grams total.

-- Add in one Tablespoon of fresh grated ginger.
+- Add one Tablespoon of freshly grated ginger.

 - Place a small, empty bowl on your scale and tare/zero the scale.

 - Weigh out 20 grams of salt.

 - Add the 20 grams of salt into the bowl with the cabbage mixture, and gently mix with your clean hands until the cabbage becomes wet.
 This usually takes about 5 minutes.